Alex has written extensively for trade magazines, radio,

 Great story.
 Oh how I love the old stories that flow through this land like well-aged wine.

 In my opinion the most likely origin of our giant is Celtic.
 I mean they had a harvest god called Lugus.
-He was very similar to our Giant, right down to the measuring staffs and spot on the time when the Celts were in this area.
-It is also interesting to note that one of their most religious Celtic trees, the yew, is in the churchyard.
+He was very similar to our Giant, right down to the measuring staffs and spot-on the time when the Celts were in this area.
+It is also interesting to note that one of their most religious Celtic trees, the yew, is in the churchyard at the bottom of the hill.
 It is said to be one of the oldest yews in the world.
-Some say dating as far back as the fourth century AD.
+Some say dating as far back as the fourth century AD, some say earlier.

 The yew held great importance in the Celtic year and it has always been thought that the church was placed on a pre-Christian worship site.
 Because the yew berries are so poisonous yew trees were never planted where animal ate, leaving sacred sites like burial grounds one of the only places that these ancient trees flourished.

 I do believe that ancient man gazed upon our giant, as we do today.
 There is just something mystical about the area where he lays.
-There is just too much going on there what with ancient burial sites, lay-lines, early settlements, Pre-Christian monuments, monks, churches, witches, and all.
+There is just too much going on there, what with ancient burial sites, Beka People, Neolithic lay-lines, early Roman settlements, Pre-Christian monuments, monks, churches, witches, and all.
+The place is jam packed with secrets.

 our Giant's origins has been lost to us over the centuries and his secret history